johnregan3/simple-custom-css/readme.txt

 An easy-to-use WordPress Plugin to add custom CSS styles that override Plugin and Theme default styles.
 This plugin is designed to meet the needs of administrators who would like to add their own CSS to their WordPress website.

-**New for Version 3.0.1**
+**New in Version 3.2**

-- Tested for compatibility with WP 3.9.1
-- Secondary "Update Custom CSS" button added
+- Improved architecture to reduce the number of queries (Thanks, dannyvankooten!)

 **Features**